Travel: the Other Side of Oahu, Hawaii

 If you leave the South Bay for a quick trip to Hawaii, my big recommendation is to prepare to wake up early when you’re there.
 How early?
 Put it this way: the earlier the better, as sunrises were great, but there was a pre-sunrise show of color that pre-dated it by about 30 minutes.
 That’s when I snapped the above shot.

 My all-time favorite photo spot on the island is Sandy Beach, because of its diversity.
 On one side you have a traditional sand beach, with blue Hawaiian water, while the other is full of lava rock and crashing waves.
 It’s here where I shot great sunrises, watching the sun come out of the water, as crashing waves against the rocks joined the shot.
 During the summer, Sandy Beach gets some pretty awesome waves, so expect to see a lot of surfers.
+If you want to see tropical waterfalls or explore lava tubes, I recommend booking a road to hana private tour.

 The cutest small town on the island is Haleiwa, home to antiques, Hawaiiana, fun restaurants, galleries and the like.